Rank Inequalities on Knot Floer Homology of Periodic Knots: Introduction

-This paper concerns Theorem \ref{thm:hls}, a corollary of the spectral sequence \cite[Theorem 1.16]{HLS}, and Conjecture \ref{conj:ineq}, a refinement of this rank inequality filtered by homological grading.
-Theorem \ref{thm:hls} and Conjecture \ref{conj:ineq} each give new information about the Alexander polynomials of periodic knots. \begin{theorem} Let $\widetilde{K}$ be a $2$-periodic knot in $S^3$ with quotient knot $K$.
+Some work has already been done in the direction of understanding the relationship between periodic knots and knot Floer homology.
+Using a localization theorem of Seidel and Smith \cite{SS}, Hendricks \cite{H} constructed a spectral sequence from $\widehat{\mathit{HFK}}(\widetilde{K})$ to $\widehat{\mathit{HFK}}(K)$ for $2$-periodic knots $\widetilde{K}$.
+This spectral sequence was later refined by Hendricks, Lipshitz, and Sarkar \cite{HLS}.
+The main result of this paper is a corollary of the spectral sequence \cite[Theorem 1.16]{HLS}, stated in Theorem \ref{thm:hls}.
+In Conjecture \ref{conj:ineq}, we further conjecture a refinement of Theorem \ref{thm:hls} by filtering along the homological grading.
+Theorem \ref{thm:hls} and Conjecture \ref{conj:ineq} each imply new information about the Alexander polynomials of periodic knots. \begin{theorem} Let $\widetilde{K}$ be a $2$-periodic knot in $S^3$ with quotient knot $K$.
 Let $\lambda$ be the linking number of the axis with $K$.
 Then there is a rank inequality

-for all $i,a \in \Z$. \end{theorem} The following conjecture proposes a Maslov grading filtered version of the rank inequality in Theorem \ref{thm:hls}. \begin{conjecture} Let $\widetilde{K}$ be a $2$-periodic knot in $S^3$ with quotient knot $K$ and axis $A$, and let $\lambda$ be lk$(K,A)$.
+for all $i,a \in \Z$. \end{theorem} The following conjecture proposes a version of the rank inequality in Theorem \ref{thm:hls} filtered along the Maslov (or homological) grading $i$. \begin{conjecture} Let $\widetilde{K}$ be a $2$-periodic knot in $S^3$ with quotient knot $K$ and axis $A$, and let $\lambda$ be lk$(K,A)$.
 Then

 and